-- 1. Creating and managing records efficiently, - 2.
+- 1. Creating and managing records efficiently, - hig records enricentry, 5.
+Frotecting a - 2.
 Making them accessible to the right people, - 3.
 Protecting and storing them securely and - 4.
 Disposing of them safely at the right time.

 This ensures that records are managed appropriately throughout their life cycle - from the point at which they are created to their eventual disposal: